esphome/esphome-docs/components/optolink.rst

 Internal component state
 ************************
-If something went wrong while initializing the component, it tries to write information to ``state`` Text sensor.
-See *Configuration*.
+If something went wrong while initializing the component, it tries to write information to a `text_sensor` of type `STATE_INFO`.
+See *Text Sensors*.

 See Also
 --------